The Best Bike Paths in Boston

 Explore the city on two wheels.

-Not sure where to go biking?
+Not sure where to go?
 Here are the best bike paths in Boston.

 Arnold Arboretum: If you’ve never been to the Arnold Arboretum, you should mark this ride as number one on your list.
 This arboretum, located in Jamaica Plain and Roslindale, is almost 150 years old and is the oldest public arboretum in North America.
 A route around the arboretum will take you in a loop that’s approximately 4.5 miles, but you can also take your bike along the paved main paths for a tree-lined, meandering route.
 At the southern tip of the park, you’ll find Peters Hill.
 Although you may have to walk up the last 200 feet of the hill, you’ll be rewarded with an amazing view of the city of Boston.
 You can also stop by the Roslindale Wetlands Urban Wild Park to see the maple swamp and go bird watching.

-Lower Neponset River Trail: Open year-round, dawn to dusk, this path takes you down a five-mile stretch of the Neponset River from Dorchester to Milton.
+Lower Neponset River Trail: Open year-round, dawn to dusk, this path takes you down the Neponset River from Dorchester to Milton.
 There are also nearby parks and playgrounds if you’re looking for a fun detour and a break from pedaling.

 Southwest Corridor Park: The Southwest Corridor Park is a popular commuter biking route from Back Bay to Forest Hills.
 It links the South End, Back Bay, Roxbury, and Jamaica Plain, and is a great route to leisurely ride along during a summer day.
 You’ll have to keep an eye out for other bikers, many of whom are speeding home from work during the summer months, but as you ride, you can stop and enjoy various activity centers.
 There are two spray pools, seven basketball courts, five tennis courts, two street hockey rinks, two amphitheaters, and jogging and walking paths along the route.